FIVE MOST SURPRISING FINDS

 These were not acts of generosity.
 They were acts of political calculation, directed at a community that had mastered the art of being needed.

 Jewish Americans.
-While they have voted predominantly Democratic — typically in the 70–75% range — the margin is not fixed.
-In 1980, Jimmy Carter received only 45% of the Jewish vote, with the remainder split between Reagan and independent candidate John Anderson.
-This volatility, combined with high rates of political donation and engagement, has made Jewish Americans extraordinarily influential in both parties’ policy calculations.
+They have voted mostly Democratic — typically in the 70–75% range — but the margin is not fixed.
+In 1980, Jimmy Carter received only 45% of the Jewish vote, with the rest split between Reagan and independent candidate John Anderson.
+This volatility, paired with high rates of political donation and engagement, has made Jewish Americans extraordinarily influential in both parties’ policy calculations.

-The result is bipartisan support for Israel that has endured through Republican and Democratic administrations alike, a foreign aid commitment of approximately $3.8 billion per year that is never seriously questioned in budget debates, and a responsiveness to anti-Semitism concerns that is immediate and institutional.
+The result is bipartisan support for Israel that has endured through Republican and Democratic administrations alike.
+It includes a foreign aid commitment of roughly $3.8 billion per year that is never seriously questioned in budget debates.
+It also means a responsiveness to anti-Semitism concerns that is immediate and institutional.

 This shift forced Democrats to actually compete for union support through policy concessions — infrastructure spending, opposition to trade deals, pension protections — rather than simply assuming it.
 When unions began to move, politicians began to listen.